MfgLabs/akka-stream-extensions/README.md

 2. Make those structures very well tested & production ready.

-3. Study/evaluate bleeding-edge streaming concepts based on Akka-Stream & other technologies (for now, Postgres & ElasticSearch).
+3. Study/evaluate streaming concepts based on Akka-Stream & other technologies (AWS, Postgres, ElasticSearch, ...).

 We have been developing this library in the context of [MfgLabs](http://mfglabs.com) for our production projects after identifying a few primitive structures that were common to many use-cases, not provided by Akka-Stream out of the box and not so easy to implement in a robust way.